A Quick Guide to Employment Standards

 What leaves are available to employees?

-There are ten unpaid leave options for employees
+There are twelve protected leave options for employees:

 Who decides what type of leave an employee is taking?